Estimated reading time: 6 minutes

 One Solution Does Not Fit All For Keeping Kids Safe on the School Bus

 Compartmentalization is the egg-carton approach to crash protection that pairs padded, high-back bus seats with the requirement for narrow row spacing.
 Provided the occupant is seated appropriately at the time of the crash, this method is shown to adequately protect school-age children and adults in frontal crashes.

 However, compartmentalization does not provide adequate protection in all types of crashes.
 This is especially true if the school bus is too small or the child is too small or young.
 Then keeping kids safe on school buses becomes a more complex topic.

 Small buses that have a gross vehicle weight of 10,000 pounds or less cannot provide adequate protection for any occupant just through compartmentalization.
 Therefore NHTSA requires those small buses to have seat belts in all seating positions.
 The belts on buses of this size made since October 2011 must be lap-shoulder belts, as opposed to lap-only belts.
 Since 2003, NHTSA requires buses with a gross vehicle weight of 10,000 pounds or less to have two seating positions with LATCH lower anchors.

-The RideSafer Travel Vest is a good solution to safely restrain children 3 and up in school buses.
-The vest has been shown to be very effective and even preferred to other types of restraints for children with disabilities.
+The RideSafer vest is a good solution to safely restrain children in school buses.
+The vest has been shown to be very effective and even preferred to other types of restraints for children with some disabilities.